 Check for pests and signs of rot

 When turning your basement into a living space, you first need to check the wood, stone, and concrete for any signs of pests or moisture damage.
 Block any pest access and replace the rotted materials.
 Do this before you begin the big renovation of your basement.
+If the pest nuisance is out of control, then you should get help from professionals like Pest Control Experts for better handling of the situation.

 Check plumbing and wiring